The Ringy Blog

 1. Research and Preparation

-The research and preparation stage involves understanding the customer's industry, business goals, pain points, and other relevant information.
+This stage involves understanding the customer's industry, business goals, pain points, and other relevant information.
 Sales reps can use CRM software to track customer data and insights, such as previous interactions, preferences, and behavior patterns, to personalize the sales pitch.

 2. Discovery